 Marshall Road Elementary School opened during the post-World War II period known as the baby boom.
 In September 1960, there were 59,870 children enrolled in Fairfax County Public Schools (FCPS).
 By December 1967, that number would climb to 107,000.
 During this time period, the United States Congress appropriated financial aid to school districts impacted by the growth of the federal government workforce.
 The construction of Marshall Road was partially funded by a Federal Impact Grant, and partially by school bonds.
 Our school originally had 20 classrooms.
 It was designed by the architecture firm of Pickett & Siess, and built by the Eugene N. Hooper Company at a cost of $408,150.

-When Marshall Road opened, public schools in Virginia were segregated by race.
+From the founding of FCPS in 1870 until the early 1960s, public schools in Fairfax County were segregated by race.
 Marshall Road was built to serve the rapidly expanding white suburban communities near Vienna.
 At that time, the few African-American children living in our area were bused to Louise Archer Elementary School, then an all-African-American school in Vienna.
-In September 1965, all public schools in Fairfax County racially integrated, marking the beginnings of the ethnically and culturally diverse Marshall Road school community we know today.
+In the early 1960s, FCPS began a slow process of desegregation.
+African-American families who were interested in having their children attend a school nearer their home had to apply for pupil placement in previously all-white school buildings.
+In 1963, the first African-American children were admitted to Marshall Road: Nancy, Steven, and Susan Shoemaker.
+It wasn’t until September 1965 that all Fairfax County public schools racially integrated, marking the beginning of the racially and culturally diverse school system we know today.